 Come see how to build a retaining wall.
-Our beautifully curved retaining wall features a top cap to make it more comfortable for sitting, steps for access to the garden, and a buried drain pipe for water runoff, plus a tip on how to keep spiders from moving in!
-You can build one, too!
+Our beautifully curved retaining wall features a top cap to make it more comfortable for sitting, steps for access to the garden, and a buried drain pipe for water runoff, plus a tip on how to keep spiders from moving in.

 How to Build a Retaining Wall

 We worked in partnership with Pavestone on this project.
 All opinions are my own.
 This post contains affiliate links.
 Read our full disclosure policy here.